stdombek/docs/content/en/docs/Users/_index.md

 ### Mark a fee/fine as error (Cancel fee/fine)

-Staff with appropriate permissions can mark a fee/fine as an error; this has the effect of canceling the fee/fine.
+Staff with appropriate permissions can mark a fee/fine as an error which has the effect of canceling the fee/fine.

 Note that an error can only be applied to a fine in an **Outstanding** payment status.
-Marking a fine as an error is intended to be used when the fine is charged as a result of a staff or system/error and as such none of it should be paid.
+Marking a fine as an error is intended to be used when the fine is charged as a result of a staff or system error and as such none of it should be paid.

 1. [Find the user record](#search-for-user-records) to which you want to refund a payment and click it.
-2. In the **User record** pane, expand the **Fees/fines** accordion if needed.
+2. In the **User details** pane, expand the **Fees/fines** accordion if needed.
 3. Select **View all fees/fines** to view the patron’s fines.
 4. The **Fees/fines** modal will open.
 Click the fee/fine you wish to refund a payment for.
 It may be **Open** or **Closed**.
 5. The **Fee/fine details** modal will open.
 Click **Actions \> Error**.
 6. The **Confirm fee/fine cancellation** modal will open.
 Enter **Additional information for staff** (required).
 7. Click **Confirm**.

 The modal will close, and the **Fee/fine details** page will update with the cancellation transaction.